Your first time on track

 Tires

 How is the tread?
 How old are the tires?
 Do they look to be in good shape?
-You don’t need special tires for your first track day but the tires do need to be in good condition.
-All-Season tires won’t perform great on track but they’ll work for your first time.
+You don’t need special tires for your first track day, however the tires do need to be in good condition.
+All-Season tires won’t perform great on track, but they’ll work for your first time.

 Air pressure.
 If you don’t have a good digital tire gauge, get one.
 On your driver’s door frame you’ll find a sticker that tells you the pressure of your tires when cold.
 I suggest going 2 pounds less than this sticker recommendation for your first time.
 When cold, all four tires should match in tire pressure.